Access the secrets to 1000's of magic tricks by Magic Makers.

-This is the largest collection of card tricks, mind reading & sleight of hand magic on the planet...
+The largest collection of card tricks, mind reading & sleight of hand illusions at your fingertips...

 Start streaming for just $12.97/mo. or $99.97/yr.